Enrichment Experience Mandala (Grades 9-12)

 Students will demonstrate an understanding of solutions by summarizing properties of water, describing the concentrations of solutions, and explaining the properties of acids and bases.

-Projects allow students to demonstrate their understanding of concepts and skills by completing a job-related task.
-The assignment might be to create a mural, a package design, a speech, a film review, or a movie set – you name it!
+Projects allow students to demonstrate competence and understanding of concepts and skills by completing a career-related task.
+For example, the assignment might be to create a mural, a package design, a speech, a film review, or a movie set – you name it!
 These creative projects are about applying your learning acquired through in-depth research to real-world career tasks.

 Students will demonstrate an understanding of matter by describing scientific measurement, explaining forms of energy, describing properties of matter, and summarizing changes in matter.